 - otherwise, including for any CSS, nCI=0

-ms,nCI(L)=0,⋯,Ms,nCIL-1, where Ms,nCIL is the number of PDCCH candidates the UE is configured to monitor for aggregation level L of a search space set s for a serving cell corresponding to nCI;
+ms,nCI(L)=0,⋯,Ms,nCIL-1, where Ms,nCIL is

+- the number of PDCCH candidates the UE is configured to monitor for aggregation level L of a search space set s for a serving cell corresponding to nCI;

+- the number of PDCCH candidates the UE is configured in the scheduling cell to monitor for aggregation level L of a search space set s for a set of serving cells corresponding to nCI if the scheduling cell is included in the set of serving cells and the UE is provided search space sets for one or both of DCI format 0_3 and DCI format 1_3 for the PDCCH candidates only on the scheduling cell;

+- the number of PDCCH candidates the UE is configured in the scheduled cell to monitor for aggregation level L of a search space set s for a set of serving cells corresponding to nCI if search space sets s for one or both of DCI format 0_3 and DCI format 1_3, respectively, are provided on the scheduled cell and on the scheduling cell.
+The UE is not required to monitor the number of PDCCH candidates configured in the scheduling cell for aggregation level L of the search space set s for the set of serving cells.

 for any CSS, Ms,maxL=Ms,0L;

 for a USS, Ms,maxL is the maximum of Ms,nCIL over all configured nCI values for a CCE aggregation level L of search space set s ;